-La Jolla will also present James Fenton's new adaptation of The Orphan of Zhao, directed by Carey Perloff, co-produced with American Conservatory Theatre and featuring Tony Award-winning actor BD Wong (M. Butterfly, "Law & Order: SVU").
+La Jolla will also present James Fenton's new adaptation of The Orphan of Zhao, directed by Carey Perloff, co-produced with American Conservatory Theatre and featuring Tony Award-winning actor BD Wong ( M. Butterfly, "Law & Order: SVU").

 Here's how the production is billed: "In the aftermath of a violent coup, an epic story of self-sacrifice and revenge plays out as a young orphan discovers the shattering truth behind his origins.
 Often described as the Chinese Hamlet, this gripping tale was the first Chinese play to be translated in the West and has inspired countless operas, plays and movies."

+The season will also include the world premiere of Kingdom City by Sheri Wilner, helmed by Tony-winning director Pam MacKinnon ( Who's Afraid of Virginia Woolf?, Clybourne Park).
 "When displaced New York director Miriam finds herself in Kingdom City, Missouri, she reluctantly agrees to direct a high school production of The Crucible," press notes state.
 "As the students fall deeper into their roles, the play unlocks their own unspoken desires, creating a firestorm in this small, predominantly Christian town."

 La Jolla will also present a new production of Eugene Ionesco's The Bald Soprano, directed by Gabor Tompa, head of directing, UC San Diego's Department of Theatre and Dance.